List of Danzig band members

 Danzig is an American heavy metal band from Lodi, New Jersey.
 Formed in 1987, the group evolved from Samhain and originally included eponymous vocalist and keyboardist Glenn Danzig, guitarist John Christ, bassist Eerie Von and drummer Chuck Biscuits.
-The band's current lineup includes Danzig, drummer Johnny Kelly (from 2002 to 2003, and since 2005), guitarist Tommy Victor (from 1996 to 1997, 2003 to 2005, and since 2008), and touring bassist Steve Zing (since 2006).
+The band's current lineup includes Danzig, guitarist Tommy Victor (from 1996 to 1997, 2003 to 2005, and since 2008), touring bassist Steve Zing (since 2006), and drummer Karl Rosqvist (from 2007 to 2008, and since 2021).

 History

 1987–2000

 Danzig evolved from Samhain and originally included eponymous vocalist and keyboardist Glenn Danzig (real name Glenn Anzalone), guitarist John Christ (real name John Knoll), bassist Eerie Von (real name Eric Stellmann) and drummer Chuck Biscuits (real name Charles Montgomery).
 After recording four studio albums, Biscuits left Danzig in the summer of 1994 following a contractual dispute with the frontman.
 He was replaced by former Sugartooth drummer Joey Castillo, after Dave Grohl turned down an offer to join.
 Christ and Von also left the following year, announcing their departure from the band in July 1995 due to a "breakdown in communication", said to stem from "the monopoly Glenn Danzig [had] on songwriting".

 After a brief hiatus, Danzig returned in 1996 with guitarist Mark Chaussee and bassist Josh "Lazie" Resnik (Castillo's cousin and drum technician), although the former left just three months later and was replaced by Prong frontman Tommy Victor.
 Both new members left in early 1997, after the conclusion of the touring cycle for Danzig 5: Blackacidevil.
 In September they were replaced by guitarist Dave Kushner and bassist Rob "Blasko" Nicholson.
 After one show on October 31, Kushner left the band and was later replaced by Jeff Chambers.
 Resnik also returned to the group later to take over from Nicholson, who left to join Rob Zombie's band.
 In the summer of 1999, Chambers was replaced by Todd Youth (real name Todd Schofield), after the former had recorded for the upcoming album Danzig 6:66 Satan's Child.